The Difference Between Parameters and Arguments

 When the function is called, arguments are passed to the function's parameters and are used inside the function.

-In summary, parameters are variables defined in a function to receive values, whereas arguments are the actual values passed to the function when it is called.
+In summary, parameters are the variable names in a function definition, while arguments are the actual values passed when calling the function.

 Want to learn more?